epicallan/epicallan.github.io/posts/2019-11-06-http-requests-with-hreq.md

 - Hreq's API structures are more Kind restricted, enabling more type correctness and more straightforward formulation of type-level functions.
 A drawback of this approach is that Hreq is less extensible than servant-client.

 - Hreq provides a default HTTP client manager such that one doesn't have to think about manager configuration.
-This is in stark contrast with Servant-Client where you have to provide one.
+This is in stark contrast with Servant-Client where you have to offer one.
 It's also possible to over-ride the provided default manager.

 - Hreq provides type synonyms for common API type combinators, therefore, making API endpoint definitions much shorter for some cases.